Bullying: Pets and Peers Gr. 4-6

 Themes: Conservation, Citizenship, Compassion, Respect, Global and Community Responsibility, Wildlife Hazards, Safety, Community Involvement, Web of Life and Human Ecological Impacts

 "Throw a treat to bring him closer to the camera!"
 What REALLY happens when you feed wild animals?
 Examine what happens when humans and wildlife collide.
 Respect, rights and responsibility are the 3 R's of animal welfare.
 Using case studies and engaging activities students explore the needs of living things and learn about the importance of acting humanely towards all living creatures, both wild and domestic.
 Various issues will be discussed with an emphasis on co-existing with wildlife in urban areas.
 Alberta Learning Curriculum Connections

 Themes: Law Creation and Modification, Law Enforcement, Levels of Government, Respect, Compassion, Community Involvement, Responsible Pet Ownership, Legal System, and Citizenship

 Students discover that there are laws dealing with animals at the municipal, provincial, and federal levels of government.
 We will discuss the Calgary Humane Society’s role in animal protection and the 3 R’s of animal welfare (respect, rights, and responsibility).
-Presentation includes actual case studies (hoarding, neglect, the link, and cruelty), and PowerPoint slide show.
+Presentation includes actual case studies from the CHS.
+Alberta Learning Curriculum Connections

 If you are looking for more information or wish to book one of our educational programs please contact our Humane Education Department at email@example.com or 403-205-4455 ext 6544.
 Please be advised that our presenter/booking coordinator currently works from Wednesday-Friday each week.